This is why you need to get yourself into Sacred Space

 I grew up in Sherborn, MA, the sweetest, most beautiful country town on the planet with the most loving parents and 2 younger siblings.
 I grew up feeling the magic bubbling in the blades of grass and calling to me behind the towering oaks.
 Magic was real to me, but I didn’t have the language or understanding to integrate it into my life as I grew older, and I quickly forgot that giddy feeling of fairy tales coming true.

-Here’s the best part of the story… I’m the worst dieter on the planet.
+Here’s the best part of the story … I’m the worst dieter on the planet.
 The WORST.
-I’d make plans follow a 1000 calorie a day diet for a month and break it 3 hours in.
+I’d make plans to follow a 1000-calorie-a-day diet for a month and break it 3 hours in.
 I’d buy a bottle of diet pills and only take them for 2 days.
 I had zero “willpower”.

-My first week of college I auditioned for 4 a cappella groups, the choir, 2 dance troops and a play… I was rejected from everything.
+In my first week of college, I auditioned for 4 a cappella groups, the choir, 2 dance troops, and a play … I was rejected from everything.
 Um, what?!
 I was a STAR in my tiny town, and now I was nothing.
-I found myself at a concert later that night and talked my way back stage because I used to be a bit of groupie for this specific band in high school.
+I found myself at a concert later that night and talked my way backstage because I used to be a bit of a groupie for this specific band in high school.
 There I met the group of students who planned all of the events and parties on campus.
-Since I never felt cool enough to go the parties in high school, this felt like a great opportunity to re-invent myself.
+Since I never felt cool enough to go the parties in high school, this felt like a great opportunity to reinvent myself.

-For the next 4 years you could find me throwing parties for up to 500 people, producing huge concerts like the Roots, Guster and Wyclef, managing huge budgets and a team of 20-30 students.
+For the next 4 years, you could find me throwing parties for up to 500 people, producing huge concerts like the Roots, Guster, and Wyclef, managing huge budgets, and a team of 20-30 students.
 I loved it.
-It was creative, taught me about business and managing people.
+It was creative, and taught me about business and managing people.